bmatcuk/doublestar/README.md

 * Creates an FS object from the base path and `Glob()s` on the pattern
 * Joins the base path with all of the matches from `Glob()`

-Unlike filepath.Glob, FilepathGlob will always return paths using `/` as the path separator.
-If you want separators appropriate for your system, pass the matches to `filepath.FromSlash()`.
+Returned paths will use the system's path separator, just like `filepath.Glob()`.

 ### SplitPattern